superhlx/gf-wikidata-tools/extraction/README.md

   which is a part of `gf-core`, but may also follow with `pip install pgf` for your architecture
 - [GF Resource Grammar Library](https://github.com/GrammaticalFramework/gf-rgl);
   pull the latest version, because it has some updates used in this project, and do `make install` in its root directory.
-Also create a symlink to `gf-rgl/src/morphodict`
+- Create a symlink to `gf-rgl/src/morphodict`.
+Add your own language there if is not yet included.
+You can start with an empty Morphodict*.gf if you don't have any data; the only necessary thing is that this file exists.
-- [deptreepy](https://github.com/aarneranta/deptreepy), a Python library for analysing CoNLLU files, also providing a wrapper for UDPipe; create a symlink to its directory from here
+- [deptreepy](https://github.com/aarneranta/deptreepy), a Python library for analysing CoNLLU files, also providing a wrapper for UDPipe; create a symlink to its directory from here.
+- Add your language to deptreepy/udpipe2_models.py if it is not yet there.

 All of this has been proven to work with Linux (Intel), Mac OS (Intel, ARM) and Windows (Intel), but Mac ARM and Windows may have some issues.
 To resolve them, don't hesitate to look at